SolaceProducts/pubsubplus-pks-quickstart/README.md

-# Install a Solace PubSub+ Software Event Broker onto a Pivotal Container Service (PKS) cluster
+# Install a Solace PubSub+ Event Broker: Software onto a Pivotal Container Service (PKS) cluster

 ## Purpose of this repository

-This repository extends the [PubSub+ Kubernetes Quickstart](https://github.com/SolaceProducts/solace-kubernetes-quickstart ) to show you how to install a Solace PubSub+ Software Event Broker in various configurations onto a [Pivotal Container Service (PKS)](//cloud.vmware.com/pivotal-container-service ) cluster.
+This repository extends the [PubSub+ Event Broker: Software on Kubernetes Quickstart](https://github.com/SolaceProducts/solace-kubernetes-quickstart ) to show you how to install a Solace PubSub+ Event Broker: Software (PubSub+ EBS) in various configurations onto a [Pivotal Container Service (PKS)](//cloud.vmware.com/pivotal-container-service ) cluster.

-The recommended Solace PubSub+ Software Event Broker version is 9.4 or later.
+The recommended Solace PubSub+ PubSub+ EBS version is 9.4 or later.

-## Description of the Solace PubSub+ Software Event Broker
+## Description of the Solace PubSub+ Event Broker: Software

-The Solace PubSub+ software event broker meets the needs of big data, cloud migration, and Internet-of-Things initiatives, and enables microservices and event-driven architecture.
-Capabilities include topic-based publish/subscribe, request/reply, message queues/queueing, and data streaming for IoT devices and mobile/web apps.
-The event broker supports open APIs and standard protocols including AMQP, JMS, MQTT, REST, and WebSocket.
-Moreover, it can be deployed in on-premise datacenters, natively within private and public clouds, and across complex hybrid cloud environments.
+The [Solace PubSub+ Platform](https://solace.com/products/platform/)'s [PubSub+ Event Broker: Software](https://solace.com/products/event-broker/software/) efficiently streams event-driven information between applications, IoT devices and user interfaces running in cloud, on-premises, and hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
+It can be installed into a variety of public and private clouds, PaaS, and on-premises environments, and brokers in multiple locations can be linked together in an [event mesh](https://solace.com/what-is-an-event-mesh/) to dynamically share events across the distributed enterprise.

-## How to deploy an event broker onto PKS
+## How to deploy the Solace PubSub+ EBS onto PKS

-The PubSub+ software event broker can be deployed in either a 3-node High-Availability (HA) cluster, or as a single-node non-HA deployment.
+Solace PubSub+ EBS can be deployed in either a three-node High-Availability (HA) group, or as a single-node Standalone deployment.
 For simple test environments that need only to validate application functionality, a single instance will suffice.
-Note that in production, or any environment where message loss cannot be tolerated, an HA cluster is required.
+Note that in production, or any environment where message loss cannot be tolerated, an HA deployment is required.

-Detailed documentation of deploying the event broker in a general Kubernetes environment is provided in the [Solace PubSub+ Event Broker in Kubernetes Documentation](//github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md).
+Detailed documentation of deploying Solace PubSub+ EBS in a general Kubernetes environment is provided in the [Solace PubSub+ EBS in Kubernetes Documentation](//github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md).

-Consult the [Deployment Considerations](https://github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md#pubsub-event-broker-deployment-considerations) section of the general Event Broker in Kubernetes Documentation when planning your deployment, then follow these steps to deploy.
+Consult the [Deployment Considerations](https://github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md#pubsub-event-broker-deployment-considerations) section of the Documentation when planning your deployment, then follow these steps to deploy.

 ### Step 1: Access to PKS